feddelegrand7/rfold/README.md

 ## Working with `test` files

-Using `rfold`, you can arrange your test file however you want, you can for example put your test and R scripts in one folder.
+Using `rfold`, you can arrange your test file the way you want, you can for example put your test and R scripts in one folder.
 To do so, you need to append the `test-` word to the name of your test files.
 For example, `test-myapi.R`.
 This way `rfold` will recognize it as a test